-Most of my Western stalks take place after gaining a high vantage point, plopping down and picking apart the landscape with quality glass.
+Most of my Western spot-and-stalk hunts start after gaining a high vantage point, plopping down and picking apart the landscape with quality glass.
 Most of the time – although not always – my target is a bedded animal.
 I prefer to stalk bedded animals for a number of reasons, but mostly because time is on my side.

-One of the biggest mistakes most spot-and-stalk goers make is rushing into the stalk.
+One of the biggest mistakes most spot-and-stalk hunters make is rushing into the stalk.
 Yes, there is a time to be aggressive and toss caution to the wind, but stalking a bedded animal isn’t one of those times.
-Your spot-and-stalk success rate will increase greatly if you take the time to heed the following landmark advice.

-First, use your binoculars and a spotting scope to pick at least five distinguishable landmarks you feel you should be able to see at different points during your approach.
-I always pick five to better ensure that I will be able to see at least one of them at any point during my stalk.
-Remember that once you leave your elevated perch, the visibility will change significantly several times throughout the stalk.
-There have been times when I can easily make out all five of my landmarks and other times when only one was visible.
+First, use your binoculars and a spotting scope to pick at least five distinguishable landmarks you’re confident you can see at different points during your approach.
+I always pick five just to make sure I can see at least one at any point.
+Remember, once you leave your elevated perch, the visibility will change several times throughout the stalk.